Street names and numbering of properties

 If your property has a name but no postal number, and you wish to change the name of the property, you will need the approval of the Council.
-It would certainly lead to confusion if more than one property in the same vicinity was using the same name, principally to the emergency services.

 If you have a postal number and wish to name your property as well, the name should only be used on an informal basis and will not form part of your postal address as displayed on the Royal Mail Postal Address File.
 Replacing a postal number with a name is not an option as this could cause problems for deliveries and the emergency services.

 Issued by The Royal Mail following notification of any new addresses from ourselves, Stirling Council will then notify the applicant of the full postal address.